revbayes/revbayes.github.io/tutorials/mcmc_troubleshooting/Priors.md

 We can check the effective priors for any inference by running the analysis **under the prior**, i.e. without taking the contributions of the data into account.
 There are two ways to achieve this:
 - we can use the `underPrior` option in the MCMC inference itself. **CAREFUL:** this will remove _all_ clamped nodes, including the node calibrations if they use clamping.
 Thus this option requires node calibrations to be set using the `setValue` function rather than `clamp`.

 {{ prior_script | snippet:"block#","7" }}
 - we can simply comment out all the components of the likelihood, which in the case of our analysis is only the `dnPhyloCTMC` component.

 Then we can compare the posterior distribution obtained from the complete inference to the effective prior obtained from the inference under the prior, shown in {% ref fig_age_comparison %}.
 Here we see that the effective prior for the age of the _Ursavus_ clade is not uniform at all, but in fact also supports heavily the younger ages within the specified range.
-Indeed, the median of the posterior is $\approx 26.1$My, while the median of the effective prior is $\approx 28.1$My, so they are very close to each other.
+Indeed, the median of the posterior is $\approx 26.1$My, while the median of the effective prior is $\approx 27.8$My, so they are very close to each other.
 We can also see that the posterior distribution is different from the effective prior and shows support for a more narrow range of age values, so the data is also contributing to our posterior estimates.
 However, the support of the data for younger ages is much weaker than our initial impression, because the posterior is largely informed by our choice of priors.

 {% figure fig_age_posterior %}
 <img src="figures/Tracer_age_comparison.png" width="900" />
 {% figcaption %}
 Distributions of the age of the _Ursavus_ clade, visualized into Tracer.
-We can compare the posterior distribution obtained from a complete inference with data () with the effective prior obtained from a run under the prior ().
+We can compare the posterior distribution obtained from a complete inference with data (blue) with the effective prior obtained from a run under the prior (green).
 {% endfigcaption %}
 {% endfigure %}